 Hiss!
 Boo!
 The Special hits too close to home.
 This is what we would have had, if my father had been a Buick man.

 Only the lowliest Special didn’t get matched with a person; apparently, its upholstery is fit only for a dog.

 So where’s that stripper Special convertible?
 Way in the back, of course, and sporting full wheel covers and whitewalls like all the other Buicks: so much for consistency.
 I’ve kept my eyeballs peeled for a Special convertible ever since I saw it in the Book of New Buicks, but I’ve never seen one.
 Could a textbook actually be misleading?

-Here’s the whole 40 pages, at oldcarbrochures.com There will be a test on Friday.
+Last but not at all least, the specs.
+There will be a test on Friday.